-4. Operation
+4. OPERATION

-In the following, we will explain the operation of the UMX in detail.
-Please note the differentiation between pushbuttons (refer to control elements 10 and keys (control element 1)!
+We will explain the operation of the UMX in detail in the following.
+You must observe the following: There is a differentiation between push-buttons (refer to control elements 10) and keys (control element 1)!
 Please do not confuse these!

-4.1 PLAY mode
+4.1 THE PLAY MODE

-The UMX is in the PLAY mode immediately after it is switched on.
-Here you can immediately begin to play, modify the filtering process via the rotary controls, execute panning, control software synthesizers and so on.
+The UMX will be in the Play Mode immediately after it is switched on.
+Here you can immediately begin to play, modify the filtering process via the rotary controls, execute panning, control software synthesizers and so on...

-4.1.1 The FACTORY MEMORY
+4.1.1 THE FACTORY MEMORY